2016 Ohio State University attack: Life in the United States

 Artan and his family first settled in a temporary shelter in Dallas, Texas, for approximately 24 days before relocating to Columbus.
-They lived together in four units of an apartment at the Havenwood Townhomes complex in the West Side.
+They lived together in four units of an apartment at the Havenwood Townhomes complex on the West Side.
 He was described by neighbors as a consistently polite man who always "attended daily prayer services at a mosque" in Columbus.
-Friends in Ohio and Pakistan described him as a "studious, devout young man who 'loved America'" and "did not have any extremist tendencies."
+Friends in Ohio and Pakistan described him as a "studious, devout young man who 'loved America'" and "did not have any extremist tendencies".
 He and his family did not appear to be familiar figures at local mosques and in Somali community groups, according to leaders there.
 According to a police report, before settling into Havenwood Townhomes, Artan and his family contacted police in 2014 after an animal heart was left on the hood of a relative's car.

 Artan previously attended Columbus State Community College from the fall of 2014 to the summer of 2016, and graduated cum laude with an Associate of Arts degree, after which he transferred to OSU.
 He had no disciplinary record at Columbus State, and was described as "very normal" and talking about Islam frequently by his classmates there.
 At the time of the attack, he was enrolled in fourteen-and-a-half credit hours for the semester.
 Artan had worked at a Home Depot in Columbus for less than a year.

 In August, on his first day at OSU, Artan was interviewed by The Lantern, the school newspaper.
 In the interview, he said that he was having trouble finding a place to pray in comparison to his old school at Columbus State, which provided private prayer rooms.
 However, he was apparently unaware of a prayer space provided in the OSU student union.
 Artan added that he was scared about other people's opinions of him because of what he perceived to be negative portrayal of Muslims in the media, and criticized the then Presidential candidate Donald Trump for not being "educated on Islam".
 In the interview, Artan expressed fear about Donald Trump's rhetoric toward Muslims, and what it might mean for immigrants and refugees.